Seagather/Marshal-Fitness-Arena/README.md

 <a href="https://seagather.github.io/Marshal-Fitness-Arena/assets/images/logo-color.png"><img src="assets/images/logo-color.png" alt="marshal-logo" width="420" height="270" style="margin: 0; background-size:cover;"></a>
 # MARSHAL FITNESS ARENA WEBSITE
 ## DESCRIPTION
+This is an imaginary gym website created in partial fufillment of the requirements for Diploma in Software Development.
+The idea is to captivate users at a glance as well as advancing the site owner's services.

+At Marshal Fitness Arena, We know how important your goals are to you, sometimes, it's a struggle to bring your best effort to your gym session. whether you're trying to lose weight, train for a race, keep your stress in check, or any of the other worthwhile reasons to make fitness a part of your life, staying consistent is key, even when you really don't feel like it, we work up the motivation for you at an affordable rate.
 ## DEPLOYMENT AND DEMO
 Website has been deployed to <a href="https://seagather.github.io/Marshal-Fitness-Arena/">Github Pages.</a>
 ## WIREFRAME